All Episodes

 Should we have a completely open border so that anybody can come into the United States of America?

-If that were to happen, which I strongly disagree with, we appropriate six point five billion dollars up front in this bill to bolster our security efforts.
+If that were to happen, which I strongly disagree with, we appropriate $6.5 billion upfront in this bill to bolster our security efforts.

 That is addition to the annual appropriations made for each year of border security.

-Before any legalization can even begin, the Secretary of Homeland Security is to require to come up with a plan on how to deploy that four point five billion to acquire new infrastructure, technology, and personnel that will enable the border patrol to catch nine out of ten illegal immigrants that attempt to cross our border.
+Before any legalization can even begin, the Secretary of Homeland Security is required to come up with a plan on how to deploy that $4.5 billion to acquire new infrastructure, technology, and personnel that will enable the Border Patrol to catch nine out of ten illegal immigrants that attempt to cross our border.

 We want the president to do what you do every night.

-And or and right after he speaks, I'll play it.
+And right after he speaks, I'll play it.

 All right, quick break more with Geraldo and Jonathan Gillum on the other side.